RoguePiranha/swayze-resume/index_2027.md

 `September 2021 - Present`
 __Anthem Broadband__, Idaho Falls, ID

-- Improved monthly lead generation from company website by an average of 250%
+- Improved monthly lead generation from the company website by an average of 250%
-- Developed new lead generating landing pages each month in Python Django
+- Developed new lead-generating landing pages each month in Python Django
 - Acquired multiple certifications in Hubspot, Google, and Microsoft Marketing platforms
 - Collaborated with top management to develop new processes for streamlining development and ensuring consistent production value